turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Destroy an archetype, rendering it useless and cleaning up every instance, pooled or otherwise corresponding to this archetype along with any other retained objects in object pools.
+Destroy all instances of an archetype, and any other generated data such as run-time packed textures and object pools.
+This has the effect of completely resetting the state of an archetype, so that when used to again create instances it will be as though it was never used in the past.
+This should be used to clean up an archetype that will no longer be used.

-This should only be used if you are absolutely sure the archetype will never be used again.
-For example, if when editing a world at runtime you load a new version of the same archetype and have just replaced all old archetypes with the new one via `replaceArchetype`.
+Note that this does not actually 'destroy' the archetype, the archetype itself may be used again.

 **Syntax** ::